Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 He cleared his throat.

 She flinched, turned around and wiped her face, fighting back some control.
-"Shit, Simon, I’m sorry, I forgot you were there…"
+"Shit, Simon, I’m sorry, I forgot you were there..."

 "Are you okay?"

 Ava sighed, shook her head, then changed her mind, shrugged and nodded.
-"I’ve had worse fights…"
+"I’ve had worse fights..."

 Simon nodded by way of accepting the answer.
-"If you don’t mind my asking…?"
+"If you don’t mind my asking...?"

 "No, sure."
 She opened the fridge again and got out the filter jug full of cold water.

-"Sean’s always been a bit of a fucking wanker sometimes, but I’ve never known him be that… well, that nasty before.
+"Sean’s always been a bit of a fucking wanker sometimes, but I’ve never known him be that... well, that nasty before.
 What *happened* with you two?"

 Ava sat down.
 "I used him to cheat on my boyfriend," she said, stating it so bluntly and mercilessly that Simon was put in mind of a flagellant scourging their own back.